SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 - When profiling your dependencies, try to understand performance bottlenecks on a finer granularity.
-    This involves carefully investigating the profiling results and checking out the dependencies' source code.
+    This involves investigating deeper into the profiling results and checking out the dependencies' source code.
-- Preallocate your data structures.
-This brings easy wins.
+- Preallocate your data structures for easy and significant gains.

 ## Tenable caching